 Experienced runners crave it.
 Beginners can't wait to experience it.
 What is runner's high?
 To put it simply, it is that sense of accomplishment, that euphoric feeling you get when your body and mind attune after intense physical exercise.
 Running is a unique physical activity because it involves cardio, endurance, and even psychological motivation.
 The feeling you get when you accomplish your running goals can release endorphins, which are hormones secreted naturally by the brain.
-These are responsible for happiness and pleasure, and they come with a sense of fulfillment and reward concerning your running achievements.
+These are responsible for happiness and pleasure, and they come with a sense of fulfilment and reward concerning your running achievements.

-Experiencing runner's High can also help people improve their performance since this feeling unlocks various other perks.
-With runner's High, athletes often report feeling more impervious to pain and anxiety.
+Experiencing runner's high can also help people improve their performance since this feeling unlocks various other perks.
+With runner's high, athletes often report feeling more impervious to pain and anxiety.
 Runner's high experienced regularly could also be responsible for improving a person's immune system and flexibility.

 How can you achieve runner's high?